OpenMW/openmw/docs/source/openmw-mods/convert_bump_mapped_mods.rst

 In part one of this tutorial, we converted a mod that only included modified Morrowind model (``.nif``) files so that the normal maps could be loaded in Morrowind with MCP.
 We ignored those model files since they are not needed with OpenMW.
 In this tutorial however, we will convert a mod that includes new, custom made models.
 In other words, we cannot just ignore those files this time.

-Before we begin, you need to know that we will be needing a Windows OS for this, unless you can get the application we will be using to work in Wine or something similar.
+Before we begin, you need to know that unless you want to build the NifSkope application from source yourself, you will be needing a Windows OS to do this part, since the application only has binaries available for Windows.

 Tutorial - MCP, Part 2
 **********************